The New IP: SDN sets a high bar for cybersecurity

 In part one of this series we discussed how the next major meta trend in networking will cause global change.
-Part two took a closer look at changes in the data centre.
+Part two took a closer look at changes in the data center.
 Part three of this series delved into the edge and looked at how it is changing.
 Part four defined SDN and NFV and their roles for the future.
 The final chapter will look into the New IP and how it is setting a high bar for cybersecurity.

 With old IP networks, security is implemented by devices that are deployed at the edge.
-However, in the cloud era - where data centre and networks converge and access becomes increasingly mobile, the concept of the perimeter disappears.
+However, in the cloud era - where data center and networks converge and access becomes increasingly mobile, the concept of the perimeter disappears.
 But the good news is that the New IP – a modern approach to networking that emphasises open, automated, software-defined elements to increase agility and reduce costs - allows deployment of security so that the network can be pervasively vigilant.

 Security is improved with network virtualisation